clappy203/Applied-AI-Group-Projects/README.md

 # Applied AI Group Project 1

 ### **Project Overview**
 This repository hosts a collaborative project for the Applied Artificial Intelligence course (AAI-500-03), focusing on probability and statistical analysis in AI.
 Our current project aims to predict obesity levels using data from the UCI Machine Learning Repository.
-Here is a ![link to the reasearch paper] (https://drive.google.com/file/d/1MyrZ4Fwynu6rkM8SO6BYm7R7-A3JLtKh/view?usp=drive_link)
+[Here is a link to the reasearch paper](https://drive.google.com/file/d/1MyrZ4Fwynu6rkM8SO6BYm7R7-A3JLtKh/view?usp=drive_link)

 ### **About the Obesity Dataset**
 The dataset contains demographic, anthropometric, dietary, and behavioral attributes to explore the relationship between obesity and various genetic, lifestyle, and dietary factors.Our analysis includes: